doctorfree/Asciiville/README.md

 Terminal", the Asciiville user may need to manually configure the terminal window for Monospaced font use.

-When viewing Ascii Art in non-slideshow mode, the user can enter 'z' or 'b' followed by 'Return' to enter "zoom/browse" mode.
+When viewing Ascii Art in non-slideshow mode, for example if `asciiville` were invoked with ascii art filenames as arguments, the user can enter 'z' or 'b' followed by 'Return' to enter "zoom/browse" mode.
 In this mode the user can zoom in and out of the ascii art.
 Use the following key presses to navigate in zoom/browse mode:

 - 'i' zoom in
 - 'j' zoom in more